flybywiresim/docs/docs/fbw-a32nx/feature-guides/gsxintegration/payload.md

 # Payload Synchronization

 !!! warning ""
-    You must enable [Payload Sync](../flypados3/settings.md#3rd-party-options) in order for this to function.
+    You must enable [Payload Sync](../flypados3/settings.md#3rd-party-options) on the 3rd Party Options settings page on the EFB for this to function.

 This page goes over how to use payload synchronization as-well as any caveats you should be aware of when using it.